Monday, December 31, 2018

 "I thank him who has given me strength, Christ Jesus our Lord, because he judged me faithful, appointing me to his service, though formerly I was a blasphemer, persecutor, and insolent opponent.
 But I received mercy because I had acted ignorantly in unbelief, and the grace of our Lord overflowed for me with the faith and love that are in Christ Jesus.
 The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost.
 But I received mercy for this reason, that in me, as the foremost, Jesus Christ might display his perfect patience as an example to those who were to believe in him for eternal life."
 (1 Timothy 1:12-16)

-If Paul, who even had the people of God sentenced to death, could be saved, then so can anybody else who calls upon His name.
+If Paul, who even had put to death God's own people, could be saved, then so can anybody else who calls upon His name.
 If God can forgive two murderers (i.e. King David and the Apostle Paul), then He certainly has the power to forgive more.
 There is no such thing as a cut off point for the mercies of God, except physical death.
 As long as there is life, there hope remains.
 It was that same man who uttered these refreshing words:

 "For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord."
 (Romans 8:38-39)

-If this kind of a description of the love of God does not suffice to remove doubt, then nothing else will.
-It is safe to say that such a person has no faith.
-The Apostle Paul exhausted the words of his vocabulary in an effort to try even in the smallest sense to convey for readers of his letter the nature of God's love for sinners.
-It does not get any clearer than this.
+If this kind of a description of the love of God does not suffice to remove doubt from a man's heart, then nothing else will.
+It is safe to assume that he has no faith in Him.
+The Apostle Paul exhausted the words of his finite vocabulary in an effort to convey to readers the depth of God's love for sinners.
+Things cannot be broken down any further than they have.

 Friday, November 30, 2018